Deercall/SELinux-audit-allow/README.md

 # SELinux-audit-allow
-One-click script generation for SELinux rules based on Python
+One-click script to generation for SELinux rules based on Python